juspay/omnix/doc/src/om/develop.md

 - Print a welcome text after spawning the Nix devshell.

 The ideal goal here being that switching to a project should do everything necessary to get you started immediately.

+## `om.yaml`

+You should also create a `om.yaml` (empty file if there's no configuration) so your flake is not evaluated during direnv.

 ## Welcome text {#welcome}